-- be aware of the potential triggers, signs and symptoms of common medical conditions and know what to do in an emergency by receiving appropriate training. - be aware that medical conditions can affect a child's learning and provide extra help when child people need it. - understand the policy and how this impacts on children and young person's education. - know which child in their care have a medical condition and be familiar with the content of the child's Individual Healthcare Plan. - allow all child to have immediate access to their emergency medication. - maintain effective communication with parents including informing them if their child has been unwell at school. - ensure children who carry their medication with them have it when they go on a school visit or out of the classroom. - be aware of children with medical conditions who may be experiencing bullying or need extra social support. - understand the common medical conditions and the impact it can have on child. - ensure all children with medical conditions are not excluded unnecessarily from activities they wish to take part in. - ensure children have the appropriate medication or food with them during any exercise and are allowed to take it when needed.
+• be aware of the potential triggers, signs and symptoms of common medical conditions and know what to do in an emergency by receiving appropriate training.

+- be aware that medical conditions can affect a child's learning and provide extra help when child people need it. - understand the policy and how this impacts on children and young person's education. - know which child in their care have a medical condition and be familiar with the content of the child's Individual Healthcare Plan. - allow all child to have immediate access to their emergency medication. - maintain effective communication with parents including informing them if their child has been unwell at school. - ensure children who carry their medication with them have it when they go on a school visit or out of the classroom. - be aware of children with medical conditions who may be experiencing bullying or need extra social support. - understand the common medical conditions and the impact it can have on child. - ensure all children with medical conditions are not excluded unnecessarily from activities they wish to take part in. - ensure children have the appropriate medication or food with them during any exercise and are allowed to take it when needed.

-First aider: Miss A Swan
+Lead First aider: Miss Rooney

-In addition to the nominated first aider, the school has a further 9 staff trained and certified in first aid (Fast Response delivered all training) in March 2023 and a further 5 staff trained in January 2022 and 15 staff in September 2022).A list of these staff is held in the school office.
+Miss Rooney is based in the school office and will over see the monitoring of first aid across the school.
+In addition to the nominated first aider, the school has a further 23 staff trained and certified in first aid.
+A list of these staff is held in the school office.